pcwood1/startup/README.md

 ### Key Features
 - Requires Login
 - Stores and displays a users lifetime wins
-- At the beginning of each game, each player is given random cards of colors and values.
+- At the beginning of each game, each player is given three random cards of colors and values.
 Each color can only be placed on the corresponding colored row.
 The value of each card is added, and shown on the right.
 The total of all points is shown at the top
 - The player can place as many cards as they want on their turn.
 However, each game is best of three.
 Blow all your high value cards on round one and you'll likely lose the next round
-- Each row and the players hand supports a maximum of six cards.
+- Each row and the players hand supports a maximum of five cards.
 Players automatically draw one card at the start of their turn, and can optionally draw one additional one.
 Any cards drawn after the player has a full hand is discarded.
 - A player has the option to end their turn with no action played.
 If both players end their turn without playing any card, the round is over.
 The player with the hightest score of cards wins the round, which is tallied in the top left
 ### Technologies
 - Authentication - Site visitors must log in to access, as well as to match with a second player